vertica/vertica-containers/README.md

 ## [One-Node CE](https://github.com/vertica/vertica-containers/tree/main/one-node-ce)

-This directory provides instructions for building the containerized version of the [Vertica Community Edition (CE)](https://www.vertica.com/landing-page/start-your-free-trial-today/), a free, limited license that Vertica provides users so that they can get a hands-on introduction to the platform.
+The One-Node CE directory gives instructions to build the containerized version of the [Vertica Community Edition (CE)](https://www.vertica.com/landing-page/start-your-free-trial-today/), a free, limited license that Vertica provides users as a hands-on introduction to the platform.
 For an overview, see the [Vertica documentation](https://www.vertica.com/docs/latest/HTML/Content/Authoring/GettingStartedGuide/DownloadingAndStartingVM/DownloadingAndStartingVM.htm).

 To build the One-Node CE, you must have a a licensed Vertica RPM or .deb file.